Mains Electricity - Insulation.

 what is a non-metal,

-The wires which we use to conduct electricity are made
+The wires that are used to conduct electricity

 of a high purity

-The insulator which covers the wires is a polymer
+The insulator that covers the wires is a polymer called

 (often just called "plastic").
-It is an excellent insulator,
+It is a good

-flexible enough to bend around corners and cheap to make.
+flexible enough to bend round corners and cheap to make.

 but the rubber cracked